xray-forge/stalker-xrf-engine/cli/parse/README.md

 ### Description

+Script to parse game related information. <br/>
-Script to parse folder files recursively. <br/>
+Use `dir_as_json` to parse folder files recursively. <br/>
+Use `externals` to parse externals for scripting/configuration. <br/>

-Useful for parsing of textures/animations for usage in globals files.
+Useful for parsing of textures/animations for usage in globals files or docs generation.

 ### Arguments